-Materials technology has been a prerequisite for the development of a wide range of products such as TVs with LCD monitors, solar cell panels, advanced mobile phones as well as rechargeable electric cars.
+Materials technology has been a prerequisite for the development of a wide range of products such as TVs with LCD monitors, solar cell panels, advanced mobile phones as well as rechargeable electric cars with steadily increasing reach.

-For seventy years, our researchers have analyzed materials down to the atomic levels.
+For seventy years, our researchers have analysed materials down to the atomic levels.
 We build and test new materials nanometers by nanometers.
 By comparison, a human hair is 100,000 nanometers thick.

 Through this work, we have acquired extensive expertise in materials science and nanotechnology.
 The knowledge we gain about materials enables us to deliver internationally leading research.